Zero-inflated Beta distribution regression modeling: Application to Cape Floristic Region data

-\subsection{Results for the CFR data}
+\subsection{$\mathcal{M}_{1}$: Results for the CFR data}

-We ﬁt our proposed model to the percent cover data for two plant families, Crassulaceae and Restionaceae.
+We fit our proposed model to the percent cover data for two plant families, Crassulaceae and Restionaceae.
 We use average annual potential evaporation and the rainfall concentration index as predictors for unsuitability.
 These predictors capture the overall aridity of a site which should provide a hard threshold (particularly for the succulent Crassulaceae) as to whether certain species within the two families could establish.
 We use average annual precipitation and minimum temperature in July (austral winter) to estimate the mean of the Beta distribution.
 If a site is suitable, these variables should capture factors that would attenuate plant abundance through water availability (i.e., precipitation) or amount plants could grow in winter (proxied by the minimum winter temperature).
 All covariates were centered and scaled.
 To center the prior for the intercept in the degenerate probability, for various intercept values we fit the model to 130 points and computed the average $CRPS_f$ on the 50 held-out points.
+Additionally, at this stage, we fix $a=1$, thus \textit{a priori} giving equal support above and below 0.
 We present the models with the lowest $CRPS_f$; centering $\gamma_0$ at different values does not impact significance nor sign of the remaining coefficients.

-Table \ref{tab:post_summary_dat} displays posterior means and 95\% credible intervals for both families.
-For Crassulaceae, the large negative $\gamma_0$ intercept (-0.9365) suggests that fewer zeros arose from unsuitability; most sites were climatically suitable.
-The negative coeﬃcient for mean annual potential evaporation indicates that higher evaporation increases the suitability of a location, reasonable given that Crassulaceae are succulent plants adapted for drier conditions.
+Table \ref{tab:post_summary_dat} displays posterior means and 95\% credible intervals for both plant families.
+For Crassulaceae, the large negative $\gamma_0$ intercept (-1.345) suggests that fewer zeros arose from unsuitability; most sites were climatically suitable.
+The negative coeﬃcient for mean annual potential evaporation indicates that for fixed rainfall concentration, higher evaporation increases the suitability of a location, reasonable given that Crassulaceae are succulent plants adapted for drier conditions.
 The effect of rainfall concentration on unsuitability was insignificant.
-Higher annual mean precipitation and colder winter temperatures tended to favor higher Crassulaceae percent cover.
-The Restionaceae typically had results opposite to those of Crassulaceae.
-Higher potential evaporation resulted in lower suitability and there was evidence that more concentrated rainfall throughout the year led to higher suitability.
-In terms of abundance, the Restionaceae favored lower annual precipitation and higher winter temperatures.
+Higher annual mean precipitation and colder winter temperatures both tended to favor higher Crassulaceae percent cover, holding the other covariate constant.
+The Restionaceae typically had results opposite to those of Crassulaceae, and there was evidence that more concentrated rainfall throughout the year at a site led to higher suitability compared to sites with similar evaporation.